Skip Breadcrumb Links

 Where can I get help?

 Please see the IRCC website for further information on renewing PR cards, or call the IRCC call centre at 1-888-242-2100.

 You can get help from a settlement agency in your area.
-Look for an agency in Services Near Me.
+To look for an agency, go to Services Near Me and search for "settlement services" in your area.

 You can also post your questions and read about the experiences of other newcomers on our Discussion Forum.

 For More Information